jiddon/resume/jpi_cv.md

 # Dr. James Philip Iddon
 ### <james.philip.iddon@cern.ch> • +41 77 211 94 53 • [linkedin](https://www.linkedin.com/in/j-p-iddon)

 Applied physicist working on the operations and readout software development of the [ATLAS](https://atlas.cern/) IBL and pixel detectors as a CERN senior applied fellow.
-Extensive experience in silicon pixel detector construction, commissioning and operation.
+Over 5 years experience in silicon pixel detector construction, commissioning and operation.
 Earned PhD working on the construction, commissioning and performance measurements of the [ALICE](https://alice-collaboration.web.cern.ch/) ITS2.

 ## Experience